• Products

 6 Elon Musk says his Neuralink startup has implanted a chip in its first human brain, CNN, 1/30/24

-Dalbar’s Quantitative Analysis of Investor Behavior Methodology - Dalbar’s Quantitative Analysis of Investor Behavior uses data from the Investment Company Institute (ICI), Standard & Poor’s and Bloomberg’s Index Products to compare mutual fund investor returns to an appropriate set of benchmarks.
-Covering the period from January 1, 1994, to December 31, 2023, the study utilizes mutual fund sales, redemptions and exchanges each month as the measure of investor behavior.
+Dalbar’s Quantitative Analysis of Investor Behavior Methodology - Dalbar’s Quantitative Analysis of Investor Behavior uses data from the Investment Company Institute (ICI), Standard & Poor’s, and Bloomberg Index Products to compare mutual fund investor returns to an appropriate set of benchmarks.
+Covering the period from January 1, 1995 to December 31, 2024, the study utilizes mutual fund sales, redemptions and exchanges each month as the measure of investor behavior.
 These behaviors reflect the “average investor.”
 Based on this behavior, the analysis calculates the “average investor return” for various periods.
 These results are then compared to the returns of respective indices.

-Average equity investor and average bond investor performance results are calculated using data supplied by the Investment Company Institute.
-Investor returns are represented by the change in total mutual fund assets after excluding sales, redemptions and exchanges.
-This method of calculation captures realized and unrealized capital gains, dividends, interest, trading costs, sales charges, fees, expenses and any other costs.
-After calculating investor returns in dollar terms, two percentages are calculated for the period examined: Total investor return rate and annualized investor return rate.
+Average equity investor and average bond investor performance results are calculated using data supplied by ICI.
+Investor returns are represented by the change in total mutual fund assets after excluding sales, redemptions, and exchanges.
+This method of calculation captures realized and unrealized capital gains, dividends, interest, trading costs, sales charges, fees, expenses, and any other costs.
+After calculating investor returns in dollar terms, two percentages are calculated for the period examined: total investor return rate and annualized investor return rate.
 Total investor return rate is determined by calculating the investor return dollars as a percentage of the net of the sales, redemptions, and exchanges for each period.

 Hartford Mutual Funds may or may not be invested in the companies referenced herein; however, no particular endorsement of any product or service is being made.
 This material is provided for educational purposes only.